bitquery/streaming-data-platform-docs/docs/examples/mempool/mempool-api.md

 # Mempool API

-The Mempool API allows you to access real-time data from the mempool for EVM chains including Ethereum, Arbitrum and BNB chains.
-You can use this API to monitor transactions, token trades, transfers and any data stored in the mempool.
+The Mempool API allows you to access real-time data from the mempool for EVM chains including Ethereum, Arbitrum, and BNB chains.
+You can use this API to monitor transactions, token trades, transfers, and any data stored in the mempool.

 ## Get Recommended Fees